Museums and art galleries

 Tairāwhiti is recognised nationally as a centre of excellence for kapa haka (traditional performing arts).
 A number of Tairāwhiti kapa haka groups, including Waihīrere and Whāngārā, have won prizes at the national Te Matatini competition.

-There are 62 marae in the region, 47 of them located north of Gisborne.
-Noted carvers Pine and Hōne Taiapa worked on many of these as part of Āpirana Ngata’s cultural renaissance programme in the 1930s and 1940s.
+There are 62 marae in the region, 47 of them north of Gisborne.
+Noted carvers Pine and Hōne Taiapa worked on many of these marae as part of Āpirana Ngata’s cultural renaissance programme in the 1930s and 1940s.
 Some of the finest examples of Māori art are represented in the wharenui (meeting houses) at Porourangi (Waiōmatatini), Uepōhatu (Ruatōria), Te Poho-o-Rāwiri (Gisborne) and Rongopai (Pātūtahi) marae.

 In 2010 the Gisborne District Council launched the Tairāwhiti Navigations Project, which aimed to use the region’s rich culture and heritage for economic, cultural, social and environmental initiatives.
 Some initiatives focus on such things as paths and signage in the inner harbour, emphasising the meeting of two cultures – Māori and Pākehā – in the area.
 Others will promote the region’s wine industry.
 The project will also connect with other places where James Cook landed, so that it is integrated with the international ‘Footsteps of Cook’ tourism initiatives.